ndrewtl/airspace-jekyll/_posts/2017-04-25-etiquette.md

 <center> <img src="{{ site.baseurl }}/img/boxes.png" alt="Img" style="width: 800px;"/> </center>

 ### Applying the coding etiquette to a real analysis

-#### Now that you have been through the coding etiquette, you can have a go at applying what you've learned by following our tutorial on <a href="https://ourcodingclub.github.io/2017/03/20/seecc.html" target="_blank">Quantifying population change and visualising species occurrence</a>, and writing a clear, informative, well-structured script as you go along.

 Our coding etiquette was developed with the help of <a href="http://adv-r.had.co.nz/Style.html" target="_blank">Hadley Whickham's R Style Guide</a>.